cry-stal-lee/palette/README.md

 # Palette
 ![palette](https://user-images.githubusercontent.com/52181740/138830927-3827056c-3ff1-4b33-b1ab-8de367379c15.gif)

 *PALETTE* is a web app that extracts a maximum of five colors from user uploaded image files, including GIFs.
+Multer middleware is used for handling multipart/form-data.

+Topics
+Resources

 Watch the demo [here]().